 When it comes to business, you’re always looking for ways to simplify your practices and save money.
-That’s exactly what Gene Williams from West Tennessee Construction Services was looking for eight years ago when he started to use skid steers for his parking lot maintenance business.
+That’s exactly what Gene Williams from West Tennessee Construction Services was looking for eight years ago when he started to use Bobcats for his parking lot maintenance business.

 Williams started in the pavement maintenance business at the age of 19 in Arizona.
-Since then, he has expanded the business to 33 employees who maintain parking lots for large retail companies like Walmart and Lowes in the greater Tennessee area.
+Since then, he has started the business with 33 employees who maintain parking lots for large retail companies like WalMart and Lowes in the greater Tennessee area.

 “We run four full crews that do maintenance as far as asphalt and concrete,” says Williams.
 “I have two crews that do sealcoating and crack sealing.
 We travel to Louisiana, Mississippi, Tennessee and parts of Kentucky, Oklahoma and Arkansas.”

 As his business grew, Williams was noticing he was having a difficult time keeping up with demand.
 “We had a lot of problems finding qualified backhoe operators that could produce what was needed in a day,” Williams adds.
 He had a need to find equipment that wouldn’t hinder production.

 So eight years ago, Williams invested in seven Bobcat machines for his company.